Hard to spell; harder to beat for brasserie dining in London.

 This potted history goes a little way to explaining The Wolseley’s idiosyncratic, elegant mix of styles, with the original monochrome, marble-clad flooring commingling with black and gold Chinese friezes on the walls; art deco doors; and staircases leading up to secluded dining areas at the back.
 And the menu more than lives up to its impressive setting.

-Breakfast is served daily and includes an endless array of Viennoiserie baked on-site; ‘The English’; and grilled kippers with mustard butter, alongside simpler options like caramelised pink grapefruit and “The Wolseley Muesli”.
+Breakfast is served daily and includes an endless array of Viennoiserie baked on-site; ‘The English’, with all the trimmings; and grilled kippers with mustard butter, alongside simpler options like caramelised pink grapefruit and “The Wolseley Muesli”.

 Which is a bit of a mouthful.

-And like all grand cafés, there’s a wine list brimming with top quality whites and reds; calvados; armagnacs; and a couple of classic, excellently crafted cocktails.
+But of course like all grand cafés, there’s a wine list brimming with top quality whites and reds; calvados; armagnacs; and a couple of classic, excellently crafted cocktails to pick from too.

 After which, The Wolseley will be even harder to spell.

-NOTE: The Wolseley is open weekdays 7am-11pm, weekends 8am-11pm.
+NOTE: The Wolseley is currently open weekdays 7am-9.30pm and weekends 8am-10pm (9pm Sundays).
 You can reserve a table, and find out more, on their website right HERE.

 The Wolseley | 160 Piccadilly, W1J 9EB